googleapis/google-cloud-cpp/google/cloud/pubsub/README.md

 ## Quickstart

-The [quickstart/](quickstart/) directory contains a minimal environment to help you quickly get started using this client library.
-The following is the "Hello World" program you'll be running, which should give you a taste of this library.
+The [quickstart/](quickstart/README.md) directory contains a minimal environment to get started using this client library in a larger project.
+The following "Hello World" program is used in this quickstart, and should give you a taste of this library.

 ```cc
 #include "google/cloud/pubsub/publisher.h"